csmarchbanks/website/content/post/dragons-tail/index.md

 <iframe height='405' width='590' frameborder='0' allowtransparency='true' scrolling='no' src='https://www.strava.com/activities/5103722390/embed/6bc1397f85218ce30d056a56e1002971b2b7b022'></iframe>

-Jennifer and I have been wanting to climb and ski Dargon's Tail for years, but somehow never managed to time it correctly.
+Jennifer and I have been wanting to climb and ski Dragon's Tail for years, but somehow never managed to time it correctly.
 We only attempted the route one other time, four years ago.
 On that outing, we turned around due to one of our partners having a malfunctioning crampon.